 This paleo rhubarb crisp is absolutely delicious with a lovely crunchy top and a yummy apple & rhubarb base.
 This recipe removes all the ingredients that conflict with the paleo diet and replaces them with the delicious equivalents.

 As this recipe is paleo friendly it means this is also a gluten free rhubarb crisp making it perfect for anyone who suffers from coeliac disease or has a gluten intolerance.
 There are many benefits of the paleo diet that you should check out if you’re looking at getting into this diet.

 You can basically use any kind of apple to go in this dish but for the best result use something like granny smith, jonagolds or any other apple that’s great for baking.
 Whatever you end up deciding the end result is usually still pretty amazing.

-If you want to see how this rhubarb crisp recipe is done then check out the video I have prepared above on it.
+If you want to see how this rhubarb crisp recipe is done then check out the video I have prepared below on it.
 As always if you like what you see then please subscribe to the YouTube channel so you can stay up to date.

 Paleo Rhubarb Crisp Recipe

 1 tsp. cinnamon, ground

 2 Tbsp. coconut flour

 Chop the apple into large chunks and place into a saucepan.